VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/merchandise-management/items.md

 Enable date/time - date and time from which the item will be available in the store.
 Useful for seasonal products.

-Disable date/time - date and time from whichВ the item will be unavailable in the store.
+Disable date/time - date and time from which the item will be unavailable in the store.
 Useful for seasonal products.

 Can be purchased - select this check box to allow this item to be purchased.

 Store visible - select this check box to let this item appear in the store.

 Information in overview tab is filled when an item is created manually.
 These are the data fields of the created item itself.
-Other tabs - Properties, Pricing, SEO, Product Items, Associations, Editorial Reviews, Categories and Assets - are filled in with data loaded upon request from different datatables stored in a single database.В This data is loaded and can be edited by double-clicking the necessary item in the Virto Commerce Manager.
+Other tabs - Properties, Pricing, SEO, Product Items, Associations, Editorial Reviews, Categories and Assets - are filled in with data loaded upon request from different datatables stored in a single database.
+This data is loaded and can be edited by double-clicking the necessary item in the Virto Commerce Manager.

 <img src="../../../assets/images/docs/image2014-2-3_15_38_41.png" />